 This vote is non-binding.
 The Board of Directors and the Compensation Committee expect to consider the outcome of the vote when considering future executive compensation decisions to the extent they can determine the cause or causes of any significant negative voting results.
-At our 2011 annual meeting, 95% of our voting shareholders approved the foregoing resolution.
+At our 2012 annual meeting, shareholders owning 96.7 percent of the shares voted approved the foregoing resolution.

 As described at length in the Compensation Discussion and Analysis section of this proxy statement, we believe our executive compensation program is reasonable, competitive and strongly focused on pay for performance.
 The compensation of our Named Executive Officers varies depending upon the achievement of pre-established performance goals, both individual and corporate.
 Our short-term incentive is tied to earnings per share targets that reward our executives when they deliver targeted financial results.
 Our long-term incentives are tied to market performance with 50 percent delivered in restricted stock and 50 percent delivered in performance shares.
 Entitlement to the performance shares is based on our total shareholder return over a three-year performance period compared to our peer group.
 Through stock ownership guidelines, equity incentives and clawback provisions, we align the interests of our executives with those of our shareholders and our long-term interests.
 Our executive compensation policies have enabled us to attract and retain talented and experienced senior executives who can drive financial and strategic growth objectives that are intended to enhance shareholder value.
-We believe that the 2011 compensation of our Named Executive Officers was appropriate and aligned with our 2011 results and position for long-term growth.
+We believe that the 2012 compensation of our Named Executive Officers was appropriate and aligned with our 2012 results and position for long-term growth.